-2. Certification of Notice and Quorum
+2. Certification of notice and quorum

-The Corporate Secretary will certify that copies of the notice of the meeting were provided to holders of the Corporation's shares of stock as of April 3, 2023 Record Date under the Alternative Mode for Distribution as provided in Securities and Exchange Commission ("SEC") Notice dated March 13, 2023 and that a quorum exists for the valid transaction of the business in the agenda.
+The Corporate Secretary will certify that copies of the notice of the meeting were provided to holders of the Corporation's shares of stock as of April 1, 2024 Record Date and that a quorum exists for the valid transaction of the business in the agenda.